-I fell in love with this typeface called Proxima Nova the same day when I saw it on a website using it as web font.
+I fell in love with this typeface called Proxima Nova the same day when I saw it on a website using it as a web font.

 Proxima Nova is the creation of independent font designer Mark Simonson.
 The font has amazing readability and rendering on and off the web.

-This cool looking font isn’t available for free.
+This cool-looking font isn’t available for free.
 You have to buy a license from any of the popular font services to use it.
 See it’s online preview.

 The Google font library brought a great increase in web font usage in the past few years.
 People often search for free alternatives there for premium typefaces like Proxima Nova.